 - 1. All devices disable ISOC flow control mode after a cold reset.
 Software may enable ISOC flow control and sequence the chain through a warm reset to enable ISOC flow control mode.
-See Section 7.5.4.9 for details. - 2.
+See Section 7.5.4.10 for details. - 2.
 There are no ordering constraints between transactions in the ISOC and non-ISOC channels.
-Furthermore, ISOC traffic is invisible to the fairness algorithm implemented for non-ISOC traffic required by Section 4.9.5.

-- 3. The ordering constraints for transactions within in the ISOC channels are identical to those for transactions within the non-ISOC channel, as defined in Chapter 6. - 4.
+Furthermore, ISOC traffic is invisible to the fairness algorithm implemented for non-ISOC traffic required by Section 4.9.5. - 3.
+The ordering constraints for transactions within in the ISOC channels are identical to those for transactions within the non-ISOC channel, as defined in Chapter 6. - 4.
 High-priority traffic must always be serviced before low-priority traffic, and there is no guarantee against high-priority traffic starving low-priority traffic, although it is expected that the total ISOC bandwidth would never exceed the overall available bandwidth.
-This eliminates the need for a fairness algorithm (like that in Section 4.9.5) to regulate the insertion of ISOC traffic. - 5.
-ISOC flow control is enabled on a per-link basis to allow ISOC requests and responses to "tunnel" through non-ISOC devices on a chain.
+This eliminates the need for a fairness algorithm (like that in Section 4.9.5) to regulate the insertion of ISOC traffic.